ayzhang77/CS230_FinalProject_Covid19Inaccuracies/README.md

 # CS230 Final Project

-This repo contains the code for _A Deep Learning Approach to Population Level COVID-19 Case Prediction in the US_
+This repo contains the code for _A Deep Learning Approach to Population Level COVID-19 Case Prediction in the US_.

+Recieved Outstanding Project Award for CS230 Fall 2021.

 by Sameer Sundrani (sundrani) and Amy Zhang (ayzhang)